dragonflyoss/Dragonfly/docs/en/usage.md

 - distributing docker images

 > execute `docker pull xxx/xx` as usual to download images.<br/>
-Note: "xxx/xx" is the path of image addr and can not contain registry domain that was configured in df-daemon `df-daemon --registry xxxxxx`
+Note: "xxx/xx" is the path of image addr and can not contain registry domain that was configured in dfdaemon `dfdaemon --registry xxxxxx`